Fury vs Usyk heavyweight title fight set for February 17 in Saudi Arabia

 ‘Born to win’: India boxer Nikhat Zareen’s rise as world champion

-Contracts were signed in September for a proposed December 23 date, although that was never confirmed and slid after Fury’s near defeat to former UFC champion Francis Ngannou in a non-title bout in Saudi Arabia on October 28.
+Contracts were signed in September for a proposed December 23 date, although that was never confirmed and slid after Fury’s near defeat to former Ultimate Fighting Championship (UFC) champion Francis Ngannou in a non-title bout in Saudi Arabia on October 28.

+Fury was left with a swollen eye and cut on the forehead after the split-decision win over Ngannou.

 Britain’s Lennox Lewis was the last undisputed heavyweight champion in 1999 when he defeated Evander Holyfield to win the WBA, WBC, and IBF titles.